Trump tells Gulf leaders Iran must cease support of proxy groups as part of any nuclear deal

-The president's strongly worded push on Iran to cease support of Hamas in Gaza, Hezbollah in Lebanon, and the Houthis in Yemen come as its proxy network has faced significant setbacks in the 19 months since Hamas launched its Oct.
+The Republican president's strongly worded push on Iran to cease support of Hamas in Gaza, Hezbollah in Lebanon and the Houthis in Yemen come as its proxy network has faced significant setbacks in the 19 months since Hamas launched its Oct.
 7, 2023, attack on Israel.

+In Iran, Foreign Minister Abbas Araghchi called Trump's remarks “deceitful" but did not directly address the U.S. leader's call on Iran to cease support of proxy groups.

 Trump added that he believed the moment was ripe "for a future free from the grip of Hezbollah terrorists."
 Hezbollah is severely weakened after its war last year with Israel in which much of its top leadership was killed, and after losing a key ally with the fall of former Syrian President Bashar Assad, a conduit for Iran to send arms.